zzaimeche/saltwikiclone/Workflow.md

 # Submitting patches

-Patches can be accepted by support team only when:
+Patches can be accepted by Support Team only when:

-* There is a clear reproducer of the problem.
+* There is a clear reproducer of the problem or a good reason to have it.
-* Fix for it is sent to upstream as a pull request to a corresponding branch.
+* Fix for it is sent to the upstream as a pull request to a corresponding branch and reviewed _there_ by the upstream developers.
-* All reviews and discussions about it should happen with the upstream and accepted there.
+* All reviews and discussions about it should happen with the upstream and accepted there, **never** in openSUSE GitHub branch, unless test is missing or upstream no longer supports that branch.
+* [Test case is provided]((#writing-salt-toaster-tests)) (default).
+Exceptionally, if test case cannot be provided because of very serious/good reason, the support team **must** agree on it.

 Note: no need to send the patch upstream to a branch, which is no longer supported by the upstream.